 Scholars participate in a six-week, individually designed service internship.
 The internship is required for all Scholars the summer after their first year.
 Why?
 Scholars learn to lead through service.

 Scholars are invited to represent the Roan at regional and national leadership conferences.
-Scholars also take part in occasional Roan leadership treks.
+Scholars also take part in occasional Roan leadership learning experiences.
 Past trips have included New York City, San Francisco, Charlotte, Washington, D.C. and Charleston.
 Why?
 We believe leaders grow when exposed to new people, places and ideas.

 Scholars meet regularly as a group to connect, share and learn from each other, including developing Class Legacy Projects together.
 They also meet in small group seminars, particularly during their first and second year, to tackle big issues like leadership development, character and citizenship.
 Why?
 Leaders are always learning and sharing.
 This is one way we expand learning beyond the classroom and share practical advice with Scholars.